This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-You can store this cake in an airtight container at room temperature for up to 2 days or refrigerate for up to 5 days.
+Store leftover blueberry cake in an airtight container at room temperature for up to 2 days, or in the refrigerator for up to 5 days.

 Ways To Use Leftover Ingredients